 Describe the project thoroughly - down to the last detail!
 It's super important that each member of your team has a clear idea of the project and understands their role in the process.

-• What are some of the client's expectations with this project?
+What are some of the client's expectations for this project?

 Set SMART objectives for your project:

-• Achievable: Do you have resources and skills to reach the goal you are setting?
+Achievable: Do you have the resources and skills to reach the goal you are setting?

 A project's success will be measured depending on whether the objectives are reached or not, so it's critical to have clearly defined goals.